7 Lucky Foods to Eat on New Year's Day

 Even the least superstitious of us can be found digging into symbolically lucky foods on New Year's Day, because why tempt fate?

-Here are seven lucky dishes to attract abundance and prosperity in the coming year.
+Here are seven New Year's good luck foods to attract abundance and prosperity in the coming year.
 Or at least they'll pick us up after hard-partying the night before.

 1. Black-Eyed Peas, Greens, and Cornbread

 Luck factor: Even folks who aren't from the Southern United States go all in on eating black-eyed peas and leafy greens for good luck on New Year's Day.
 Add a slice of cornbread, and you've got "peas for pennies, greens for dollars, and cornbread for gold."

 Watch: Try Three New Ways to Enjoy Black-Eyed Peas

 Luck factor: Pork for progress!
 Pigs root around with their snouts moving in a forward motion, which is why many cultures around the world eat pork on New Year's Day to symbolize progress for the coming year.

 Try this recipe: Slow Cooker Pork and Sauerkraut with Apples

 Luck factor: In Spain and Mexico, eating 12 grapes at midnight as the clock strikes once for each hour will bring you luck for the 12 months ahead.
 (It's not as easy as it sounds.)

 Make this recipe for your New Year's Eve party, and hold some grapes aside for your good-luck gobble: Balsamic Roasted Grapes